-You can save money by flying from Denver to Grand Junction from late fall through most of the spring.
+You can save money by flying to Grand Junction from late fall through most of the spring.

-How long is the flight from Grand Junction to Denver?
+How long is the flight to Grand Junction from Denver?

 What’s the closest major airport to Grand Junction?

 The airport is fairly easy to navigate, as it has only one terminal and a big parking area.
-You can also rent a car at the Grand Junction Airport to explore southwest Colorado and visit some of the best places near Grand Junction like the Black Canyon of the Gunnison National Monument and Colorado National Monument.
+You can also rent a car at the Grand Junction Airport to explore southwest Colorado and visit some of the best places near Grand Junction like the Black Canyon of the Gunnison and Colorado National Monuments.

-If you are traveling on a budget, the best way to get from Denver to Grand Junction is by taking a bus.
-Greyhound.com is a platform where you can buy tickets online.
-Buses from Denver to Grand Junction depart daily and the price range depends on the day and time.
+If you are traveling on a budget, the best way to travel is by taking a bus.
+Greyhound is a platform where you can buy tickets online.
+Buses to Grand Junction depart daily and the price range depends on the day and time.
 Sometimes, you can take advantage of seasonal offers and special prices.

 Denver to Grand Junction Bustang

-Another option to get from Denver to Grand Junction is by taking Bustang, a bus service that connects Colorado’s capital with cities along Interstate-70 and Interstate-25.
+Another option is to take Bustang, a bus service that connects Colorado’s capital with cities along Interstate-70 and Interstate-25.

 Bustang buses to Grand Junction depart daily from the Union Station in downtown Denver.
 You can check Bustang schedule online.

-You could also take an Amtrak train from Denver to Grand Junction.
+You could also take an Amtrak train from Denver.
 Trains depart from the historic Union Station in Downtown Denver.
 Train tickets were slightly more expensive than buses the last time I checked.
 Since I have never taken a train, I can’t give you any perspective on what it’s like.
-You can check prices at Amtrack.com
+You can check prices at the Amtrack website.

 If you are traveling from the Denver Airport, include transportation costs to Union Station into your travel budget.

-Renting a car is a popular way for many travelers who want to get from Denver to Grand Junction.
-When you have a rental car, you can stop at any landmarks or points of interest along Interstate 70, and let me tell you, there are quite a few of them!
+Renting a car is a popular way to travel to Grand Junction.
+When you have a rental car, you can stop at any landmarks or points of interest along Interstate-70, and let me tell you, there are quite a few of them!

-The highway connecting Denver and Grand Junction offers some of the best views around the state.
+The highway connecting the two cities offers some of the best views around the state.

-If you rent a car, I suggest spreading your road trip over a couple of days, so you could see some of the best Colorado mountain towns and take advantage of the many hikes along the way.
+If you rent a car, spread your road trip over a couple of days, so you could see some of the best Colorado mountain towns and take advantage of the many hikes along the way.

 Check my complete guide to renting a car in Denver to save money